nolialsea/botcoin/README.md

 - Increase your base power when hand mining (does not affect pickaxe)
 - Increase your daily mining bonus (see super mining, not implemented yet)

-### Show pickaxe
-Command : `pickaxe` or `pick`
-Shows detailed description of your equiped pickaxe

-### Show gold
-Command : `gold`
-Simply shows you how much gold you have.

 ### Show delta
 Command : `delta`
 Shows the time since the last mining.
 Use this to be sure you won't break your pickaxe.

+### Show gold
+Command : `gold`
+Simply shows you how much gold you have.

 ## Planned features